ammein/custom-code-editor/README.md

 # Changelog

+### 2.8.0
+- Push Asset Feature where push modes & themes that are only defined by User.
+The rest of the JS files will not be pushed.
+However , you can push All Ace JS files by configure option in scripts object.
+Refer the documentation.

 ### 2.6.7
 - Fix every `name` of the modes into lowerCase().
 This to avoid errors when developers setting it to capitalize words or any uppercase letters (tested).
 Also fix `getTitle` where `.capitalize()` helper is removed from that variable.